-The ownership of the project is strong as reflected by:
+The ownership of the project is strong as reflected by

-- the awareness of the project's activities by senior staff of the three ministries, their active involvement in the PSC deliberations, the significant in-kind and financial contribution through the provision of three VTCs including operating costs in addition to trainers and their salaries; - the continued use of the project course syllabi and training material by the trainers and; - the strong identification of VTCs managers, trainers and trainees with the project; - the intentions of the GOI to establish a national steering committee for cottage industry development; - the positive statements made at the PSC meetings by the three counterpart ministries, letters of appreciation from city councils are further signs of strong ownership.
+- (i) the awareness of the project's activities by senior staff of the three ministries, their active involvement in the PSC deliberations, the significant in-kind and financial contribution through the provision of three VTCs including operating cost in addition to trainers and their salaries; - (ii) the continued use of the project course syllabi and training material by the trainers and: - (iii) the strong identification of VTCs managers, trainers and trainees with the project. - (iv) The intentions of the GOI to establish a national steering committee for cottage industry development. - (v) The positive statements made at the PSC meetings by the three counterpart ministries, letters of appreciation from city councils are further signs of strong ownership.